 - You can use healing clay as a daily mouthwash.
 It can bind to unhealthy agents in the mouth and help improve the overall health of teeth & gums.

 - You can use clay as a dusting powder for your baby.
 However, you should probably test a small patch of skin before full application just to be on the safe side.

 - Clay can also be used all over the body to obtain the same benefits as above.
 It is one of the main ingredients used in Turkish baths.

 Healing Clay Recipes for Skin & Body

-- Face: Mix a few tablespoons of clay with rosewater or distilled water and a ¼ teaspoon of apple cider vinegar.
-Apply to face and wait for 15 minutes until the mask dries hard then rinse and apply your usual moisturising products.
+Mix a few tablespoons of clay with rosewater or distilled water and a ¼ teaspoon of apple cider vinegar.
+Apply to face and wait for 15 minutes until the mask dries hard then rinse and apply your usual moisturizing products.

-- Body: Dissolve ½ cup of clay in water until it’s the consistency of mashed potatoes then apply all over your body.
+Dissolve ½ cup of clay in water until it’s the consistency of mashed potatoes then apply all over your body.
 Wait for 20 minutes then rinse off with lukewarm water.
-This mix also works on cuts, bruises and insect stings.
+This mix also works on cuts, bruises, and insect stings.

-- Mouth: Mix a bit of clay with some water and gargle for a few minutes then spit out.
+Mix a bit of clay with some water and gargle for a few minutes then spit out.
 Rinse your mouth with clean water.
 Use after brushing your teeth every evening.
-You can also alternate it with oil pulling or do an hybrid version.
+You can also alternate it with oil pulling or do a hybrid version.

 Which Healing Clay for Internal Use?

 Healing clay is ideal for detoxifying the body internally, aiding digestion, boosting functions of the immune system, and promoting gut health.

 However, when it comes to consuming clay, you need to be careful about the brand you buy.
 Just because the product has healing clay written on it doesn’t mean you should consume it.

 In all cases, it’s best to consult your primary care physician before you start using bentonite clay internally.
 It’s better to be safe than sorry.